 Viceroy Riviera Maya

-This adults-only haven, which opened in 2012, quickly became a honeymoon favorite, thanks to 41 rustic-chic villas, a superb staff, and holistic spa where the resident shaman will bless you upon request before your massage.
-The property was renovated in 2016 and included updates like a new event palapa and expanded pier, perfect for a secluded dinner under the stars prepared by an Enrique Olvera-trained chef.
+This adults-only haven quickly became a honeymoon favorite when it opened, thanks to 41 rustic-chic villas, a superb staff, and holistic spa where the resident shaman will bless you upon request before your massage.
+The property features an event palapa and expanded pier, perfect for a secluded dinner under the stars prepared by an Enrique Olvera-trained chef.

 The ecological enclave of Mayakoba, on the Riviera Maya, has a number of glossy resorts—but this one takes the cake.
 The décor is Insta-worthy (Yucatán limestone and renewable wood fill indoor spaces).
 The spa is set on its own island overlooking the lagoon (book a Mayan-influenced treatment, like the Cenote Temazcal Purification).
 The food is deliciously indulgent (order the Pacifico battered shrimp tacos by the pool).
 And the rooms, outfitted with glass doors and private plunge pools, are so cozy you may never want to leave.

 Hotel San Cristóbal

 This swanky retreat in Todos Santos, is part of a laid-back surfers' haven on the Baja Peninsula.
 It's conveniently located on the beach at Punta Lobos—adjacent to where local fisherman bring their catch of the day.
 What does this mean for honeymooners?
 Legit sea-to-table meals, since the chefs stop by the dock each afternoon to pick the fish that's served for dinner each night.